-- Fill in the deer or wild turkey permit upon harvest with the date, time, and county of kill.
+- Fill in the deer or wild turkey permit immediately upon harvest and prior to moving the carcass with the date, time and county of kill.
 Submitting through the Division of Wildlife's mobile application fulfills this requirement.
-The game must be tagged once the hunter leaves the animal unattended or arrives at a residence or temporary lodging.. - Exempt landowners are required to make a tag and include their name, date, time, and county of kill.
-The tag may remain unattached until the hunter arrives at a residence or temporary lodging.

-Once the hunter leaves the game unattended, the completed permit or tag, or confirmation code, must be attached.
+A temporary tag or mobile photo of a permit does not fulfill this requirement.
+The game must be tagged once the hunter leaves the animal unattended or arrives at a residence or temporary lodging. - Exempt landowners are required to make a tag and include their name, date, time, and county of kill.
+Submitting through the Division of Wildlife's mobile application fulfills this requirement.
+The tag may remain unattached until the hunter arrives at a residence or temporary lodging. - Once the hunter leaves the game unattended, the completed permit or tag, or confirmation code, must be attached.
 The permit or confirmation code is required to remain with the game at all times.